US defense chief in Hawaii amid distrust after fuel spill

 She called on Austin to make more medical care available to families.

 “It took four months of daily migraines to even get a referral to a neurologist.
-And that’s really unacceptable,” she said.
+And that’s really unacceptable,” she said at the protest.

 Cheri Burness, who lives in Navy housing, won’t drink the tap water in the house she shares with her sailor husband and their two teenage children because she doesn’t believe that it’s safe 10 months after the spill.